Ahmed336-cell/100-day-challenge/README.md

 solve the daily problem in leetcode
 <br>
 ## Day 79
-Continue to make UI of the Mal3aby app
+Continue to make the UI of the Mal3aby app

 ## Day 80
-finish UI of Mal3aby App
+finish UI of the Mal3aby App

 ## Day 81
 solve the daily problem in leetcode